J-81/GeneLab_Data_Processing-1/Bisulfite_Sequencing/GL-DPPD-XXXX.md

 **Output data:**

-* *\.txt.gz - bismark methylation call files for CpG, CHG, and CHH contexts (where H is A, T, or C) that were detected; see [bismark documentation](https://github.com/FelixKrueger/Bismark/tree/master/Docs), namely [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#methylation-call) for symbols, and [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#iv-bismark-methylation-extractor) for file format
+* *\.txt.gz - bismark methylation call files for CpG and non-CpG contexts that were detected; see [bismark documentation](https://github.com/FelixKrueger/Bismark/tree/master/Docs), namely [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#methylation-call) for symbols, and [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#iv-bismark-methylation-extractor) for file format
-* \*.bedGraph.gz - gzip-compressed bedGraph-formatted file of methylation percentages of each CpG site (see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output)
+* \*.bedGraph.gz - gzip-compressed bedGraph-formatted file of methylation percentages of each CpG site (see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output))
 * \*.bismark.cov.gz - gzip-compressed bedGraph-formatted file like above "\*.bedGraph.gz", but also including 2 more columns of methylated and unmethylated counts at the specified position (see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output)
 * \*_splitting_report.txt - text file of general detected methylation information
 * \*.M-bias.txt - text file with methylation information in the context of the position in reads, helpful for investigating bias as a function of base position in the read